 The toughest part in navigating the internal communications app technology landscape is to understand how these vendors differentiate from one another.
 In the end, the one that’s best for your company comes down to the channels in which you need to make your communications available for employees, the types of employees you’re communicating with (corporate, frontline or both) and the extent to which you’re looking to use communications data as a driver for your business decisions.

-If you would like to hear more about how Smarp can help reach all your employees, from frontline to corporate, with targeted communications – we’d be happy to chat.
+If you would like to hear more about how Haiilo can help reach all your employees, from frontline to corporate, with targeted communications – we’d be happy to chat.